Deep Frequency-Aware Functional Maps for Robust Shape Matching: Related work

 \subsection{Axiomatic functional map methods}

-Axiomatic shape matching methods are usually based on certain geometric assumptions and correspondence criteria that are defined as an optimization objective function.
-Establishing correspondences between shapes as in~\cite{Sun2010A,lhllcgf2021,Cosmo2022,Liu2023}, or introducing the correspondence distortion metric using pairwise descriptors of shapes like~\cite{Vestner2017,Xiang_2020_CVPR}, neither ignores the continuity in the map computation nor addresses the constituted optimization objective function, which is a nonconvex, NP-hard quadratic assignment problem.
-In contrast, the functional map \cite{Ovsjanikov2012} framework encodes the pointwise map as a low-dimensional and compact matrix, which can be efficiently optimized~\cite{Ovsjanikov2012} for solving non-rigid shape matching problems and has been extended significantly in follow-up works~\cite{Huang2014,Nogneng2017,Rodola2017,Litany2017,ren2018continuous,Ren2019,melzi2019matching,DBLP:conf/cvpr/HuLLL21,Ren2021do,Huang2020,Gao_2021_CVPR,fan2022coherent,2022ComplexFunctionalMaps,2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization,2023ElasticBasis}.
-Among them, incorporating more robust function or map constraints into functional maps to achieve more accurate and robust correspondence is the most common choice, such as LBOs commutativity~\cite{Ovsjanikov2012}, descriptor preservation~\cite{Nogneng2017}, orientation preservation~\cite{ren2018continuous,2022ComplexFunctionalMaps}, heat kernel preservation~\cite{vestner2017kernelmatching}, wavelets preservation~\cite{DBLP:conf/cvpr/HuLLL21}, smoothness pointwise mapping preservation~\cite{2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization}, etc.
+Axiomatic shape-matching methods typically rely on geometric assumptions and correspondence criteria defined as optimization objective functions.
+Approaches such as establishing correspondences between shapes by pointwise descriptors ~\cite{sun2009concise,lhllcgf2021,Cosmo2022,Liu2023} or introducing correspondence distortion metrics using pairwise descriptors~\cite{Vestner2017,Xiang_2020_CVPR} often overlook continuity in map computation and involve optimization objective functions that are inherently nonconvex, posing a quadratic assignment problem that is NP-hard.
+In contrast, the functional map framework~\cite{Ovsjanikov2012} encodes the pointwise map as a low-dimensional, compact matrix that can be efficiently optimized, making it a popular choice for solving non-rigid shape-matching problems.
+This framework has been extensively extended in subsequent works~\cite{Huang2014,Nogneng2017,Rodola2017,Litany2017,ren2018continuous,Ren2019,melzi2019matching,Hu2021,ren2021discrete,Huang2020,Gao_2021_CVPR,fan2022coherent,Donati2022,2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization,2023ElasticBasis}.
+A common strategy in these works is to incorporate robust functional or map constraints to improve accuracy and robustness, such as Laplace-Beltrami operator (LBO) commutativity~\cite{Ovsjanikov2012}, descriptor preservation~\cite{Nogneng2017}, orientation preservation~\cite{ren2018continuous,Donati2022}, heat kernel preservation~\cite{vestner2017kernelmatching}, wavelet preservation~\cite{Hu2021}, and smoothness in pointwise mapping~\cite{2022SmoothNonRigidShapeMatchingviaEffectiveDirichletEnergyOptimization}.

-Different from the above methods, we propose a novel and powerful constraint that can selectively preserve important frequency information for functional map estimation in a learning manner.
-Moreover, we demonstrate that heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelets preservation~\cite{DBLP:conf/cvpr/HuLLL21} are our special cases by using different functions to denote filter functions.
+Distinct from these methods, we propose a novel and powerful constraint that selectively preserves critical frequency information for functional map estimation in a data-driven manner.
+Furthermore, we demonstrate that heat kernel preservation~\cite{vestner2017kernelmatching}, ZoomOut~\cite{Ren2019}, and wavelet preservation~\cite{Hu2021} are special cases of our approach, using specific spectral filters within our generalized framework.